samfranklinm/PDF_TTS_Reader/README.md

 - A PDF file to convert

 ## License
-Please see the `license.md` for details.
+Please see `license.md` for details.

 ## Troubleshooting